Enforcement and Compliance, International Trade Administration, Department of Commerce.

 On January 12, 2018, and January 19, 2018, respectively, Leviathan

 timely withdrew their requests for an administrative review.

 Pursuant to 19 CFR 351.213(d)(1), the Secretary will rescind an administrative review, in whole or in part, if a party who requested the review withdraws the request within 90 days of the date of publication of the notice of initiation of the requested review.
 Leviathan and Maxon timely withdrew their respective requests for an administrative review; no other party requested a review of Start Printed Page 11683these companies.
 Accordingly, we are rescinding this review, in part, with respect to these companies, pursuant to 19 CFR 351.213(d)(1).

 Commerce will instruct U.S. Customs and Border Protection (CBP) to assess antidumping duties on all appropriate entries.
 For Leviathan and Maxon, the companies for which this review is rescinded, antidumping duties shall be assessed at rates equal to the cash deposit of estimated antidumping duties required at the time of entry, or withdrawal from warehouse, for consumption, in accordance with 19 CFR 351.212(c)(1)(i).
 Commerce intends to issue appropriate assessment instructions to CBP 15 days after publication of this notice.

 Notification to Importers

-This notice serves as a final reminder to importers of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping and/or countervailing duties prior to liquidation of the relevant entries during this review period.
-Failure to comply with this requirement could result in Commerce's presumption that reimbursement of the antidumping and/or countervailing duties occurred and the subsequent assessment of doubled antidumping duties.
+This notice serves as a reminder to importers of their responsibility under 19 CFR 351.402(f)(2) to file a certificate regarding the reimbursement of antidumping and/or countervailing duties prior to liquidation of the relevant entries during this review period.
+Failure to comply with this requirement could result in Commerce's presumption that reimbursement of antidumping and/or countervailing duties occurred and the subsequent assessment of doubled antidumping duties.

 Notification Regarding Administrative Protective Order